Gay Eindhoven Guide: The Essential Guide To Gay Travel In Eindhoven Netherlands 2019

-For those who want a bit more guaranteed action, there is are two gay saunas in Eindhoven… but luckily both are pretty good and should not disappoint you (unlikely all those faceless Grinder accounts or other hook up apps…).
+For those who want a bit more guaranteed action, there is are two gay saunas in Eindhoven… but luckily both are pretty good and should not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 Foreigners are happily welcoming in the gay sauna of Eindhoven, and basically, everyone will speak English, but you’ll still need to be good at reading non-verbal cues.

 Gay sauna or not, in any sexual encounter, please take adequate precautions.
 No matter what your intentions are in while traveling, you should bring your own condoms and lube to play it safe.
 Take home a hot guy or a hot memory, not an STD.

 Besides, you never know what other fun surprises your trip might have in store for you...

 Sauna Tibet – The most popular gay sauna in Eindhoven, and one of the largest sauna saunas in the Benelux region, which draws in large crowds from the surrounding regions.
 Sauna Tibet is a completely renovated sauna complex which offers all the expected facilities, and a few unexpected, for you to have a fun afternoon or evening.
 Spacious, clean, relaxing and welcoming, there are three saunas, two hot tubs, a plunge pool and a large swimming pool for you to enjoy.
 No to mention the large bar with real fireplace, huge roof terrace, dark rooms, and solarium.
 Open daily from noon to 2 a.m with monthly promotion listed on their website, and quite popular with the younger crowd since there is a technical campus nearby.